MiiSantos/Libft/README.md

 ### What's libft?

-It's a 42 SP school project that requires re-create some of Standard C Library functions that will be used during the rest of the program in the future projects.
+It's a project from 42SP that requires re-create some of Standard C Library functions that will be used during the rest of the program in the future projects.

 ### Libc Functions 💣